Garikaindt/PDF-to-word/README.md

 This is a simple Streamlit web application that converts PDF files into Word documents (.docx).
 The app allows users to upload a PDF file, convert it into a Word format, and download the resulting document.
 Features

-    Upload any PDF file for conversion.
+-Upload any PDF file for conversion.
-    Converts PDF files to Word format (.docx) quickly and efficiently.
+-Converts PDF files to Word format (.docx) quickly and efficiently.
-    Provides a download link for the converted Word document.
+ -Provides a download link for the converted Word document.

 Installation

 Clone this repository:

 git clone https://github.com/Garikaindt/pdf-to-word-converter.git
 cd pdf-to-word-converter